 In Canada, we have a referral program for mortgage loan products offered by a third-party lender, B2B Bank.
 Due to regulatory requirements, our sales representatives in Canada only refer clients to the lender and are not involved in the loan application and closing process.
-We receive referral fees based on the funded loan amount and, in turn, pay a commission to our sales representatives.

 In Canada, we offer insurance products, including supplemental medical and dental, accidental death, and disability, to small businesses.
 These insurance products are underwritten and provided by The Edge Benefits Inc. and its affiliates.
-We receive a commission based on our sales of these policies.
+We receive a commission based on our sales of these policies and any subsequent renewals.

-Prior to 2015, we offered student life insurance underwritten through NBLIC, which was distributed solely by outside third parties.
-In 2014, NBLIC ceased the marketing and underwriting of new student life insurance policies.
+Prior to 2015, we offered student life insurance and short-term disability benefit insurance, which were underwritten through NBLIC.
+These products were distributed solely by outside third parties.
+In 2014, NBLIC sold its short-term disability benefit business and novated all policies in force to AmTrust North America, Inc. and ceased the marketing and underwriting of new student life insurance policies.
 NBLIC continues to administer the existing block of student life business, as well as other closed blocks of insurance that were discontinued several years ago.